 Available-for-sale - Non-derivative financial assets not included in the above categories are classified as available-for-sale.
-They are carried at fair value with changes in fair value recognized directly in equity.
-Where a decline in the fair value of an available-for-sale financial asset constitutes objective evidence of impairment, the amount of the loss is removed from equity and recognized in profit and loss.
+They are carried at fair value with changes in fair value recognized directly in Other Comprehensive Income (Loss) ["OCI"].
+Where a decline in the fair value of an available-for-sale financial asset constitutes objective evidence of impairment, the amount of the loss is removed from OCI and recognized in profit and loss.

-All financial assets except for those at fair value through profit or loss are subject to review for impairment at least at each reporting date.
-Financial assets are impaired when there is any objective evidence that a financial asset or a group of financial assets is impaired.
-Different criteria to determine impairment are applied for each category of financial assets, described above.
+All financial assets except for those at fair value through profit or loss are subject to review for impairment at the end of each reporting period.
+Financial assets are impaired when there is any objective evidence that the present value of the expected future cash flows, discounted at the original effective interest rate, for a financial asset or a group of financial assets is below its carrying value.
+Different criteria to determine impairment are applied for each category of financial assets described above.